 Hi There, hope you enjoyed reading our previous 2 articles on BigRock vs Bluehost and BigRock vs HostGator.
-Today, we’ll take a look at Name Servers, especially, how to change Domain Name Servers at Bigrock.
+Today, we’ll take a look at Name Servers, especially, how to change Name Servers at BigRock.
 Let’s get started!

-With over 6 million domains running successfully and with more than 10 years of experience serving customers worldwide, Bigrock is simply the go-to service provider for your web services (Read this Bigrock Review to know more)
+With over 6 million domains running successfully and with more than 8+ years of experience serving customers worldwide, BigRock is simply the go-to service provider for your web services.

-Some of its distinct characteristics and trademarks include 99.9% server uptime, 660ms average period of request-response, dedicated customer support, impressive turnaround time, round-the-clock on-site monitoring, free email accounts and the availability of Bigrock Coupons.
+Some of its distinct characteristics and trademarks include 99.9% server uptime, 660ms average period of request-response, individual BigRock login for customers and dedicated customer support.

-This article provides a systematic guide on how to change nameservers with Bigrock as well as other equally important information.
-Apart from the expertise, every website owner should have a basic knowledge of the tools involved in the processing of his or her website.
+This article provides a systematic guide on how to change name servers with BigRock.
+Understanding this concept is important as every website owner should have a basic knowledge of the tools involved in the processing of his or her website.

-Firstly, I will explain some of the complex terms you might have been overlooking for years of website and hosting ownership.
+But, first, we’ll begin by explaining some of the complex terms you might have overlooked in your years of hosting ownership.

 #1.
 What is a Name Server?